 Failure to recognise the intersections between climate change and social issues damages the prospects of finding solutions to either.
 In the case of gender equality, elevating women through social initiatives, specifically improved access to healthcare and education, has a direct impact on reducing emissions by reducing a country’s total fertility rate.

-Currently, the world’s population is estimated to be around 7.8 billion.
+Currently, the world’s population is around 7.8 billion.
 By 2050, the UN estimates that this will balloon to between 9.4 and 10.1 billion.
 Climate change solutions are tied to population; when a population increases, more food and energy need to be produced.
 Additionally, as populations in developing countries grow, so does their economic capacity, as more and more people are able to escape poverty and accumulate wealth.

 Population growth accompanying economic expansion in developing countries is neither unnatural nor undesirable, although it will inevitably lead to higher individual carbon footprints and rises in nations’ overall emissions.
 To mitigate the environmental impact of population growth, states can pursue social initiatives that promise equal access to healthcare and education opportunities regardless of gender.